Thomas Hay Marshall: Lord provost

 Marshall was elected for two terms as Perth's lord provost, serving from 1800 to 1802 and from 1804 to 1806.
 He was the first to begin serving two-year terms, it previously having been a role that was elected annually.

 Military

 In 1797, Marshall was initially a captain in the 90th Regiment of Foot, First Battalion, but was promoted to major of the Second Battalion, then lieutenant colonel.
 In 1798, as a member of the Duke of Wellington's Regiment, he was stationed at Portsmouth Barracks.
 He served alongside Thomas Black, who was shortly to become lord provost of Perth, and who died in office in the summer of 1798.

-Author
+Author namesake

-Marshall co-wrote The History of Perth: From the Earliest Period to the Present Time, with information added by Henry Adamson.
-It was published posthumously of Marshall by John Fisher in 1849.
+Marshall is not to be confused with the hairdresser and local historian of the same name who wrote The History of Perth: From the Earliest Period to the Present Time, with information added by Henry Adamson.
+That gentleman lived between 1807 and 1882.
+His extensive history of the Royal Burgh was published by John Fisher in 1849.